 Table of Contents

 Coined as of the most picturesque villages in Europe, Nymfaio is definitely a site for sore eyes.
 This fairytale-like village is located just a two hour drive from Thessaloniki, amidst one of the most beautiful mountainous areas in Greece.
 Wander around the cobble stone pathways and enjoy the local’s traditional sweets and wine.
-A must-see when visiting Nymfaio is Arcturos Environmental Center’s bear sanctuary, home to bears that have been mistreated and abused as circus animals and cannot readjust in the natural environment.
+A must-see when visiting Nymfaio is Arcturos Environmental Center’s bear sanctuary, home to bears that have been mistreated and abused as circus animals and thus cannot readjust in the natural environment.
 Be sure not to miss these adorable furry creatures, as this is the only bear sanctuary in Greece!

-Metsovo is one of the best winter destinations in Greece.
+Metsovo is without a doubt, one of the best winter destinations in Greece.
 This quaint village located between Ioannina and Meteora, is not only the largest mountainous village in northern Greece, but it is also packed with museums, restaurants, excursions, and shops to visit.
 Walk around the grey stone paths of Metsovo and enjoy the panoramic view of the surrounding mountains.
 Visit the Folk Art Museum of Metsovo to learn the rich history behind this charming winter destination.
 And lastly, enjoy a hearty meal in one of the traditional taverns in the town’s square.

 4. Agios Athanasios

-You cannot have a list of winter destinations in Greece without mentioning some ski restorts!
+You cannot have a list of the best winter destinations in Greece without mentioning some ski restorts!
 Fear not, Agios Athanasios has it all – old fashioned stone houses and traditional Greek taverns, all a hop away from one of the most lavish and highest ski resorts in the country.
-Even if skiing is not your thing, the endless view of snowy mountain tops will surely make the trip up the mountain worth it!
+Even if skiing is not your thing, the endless view of snowy mountain tops will surely make the trip up the mountain worth it.